brandon-kyle-bailey/the-rookie-developer/docs/README.md

 Day one of this project consisted of creating the initial repository structure, configuration of the `flask` backend server as well as producing the `landing`(home), `about` and `contact` pages.

 In terms of design choices and `UX/UI`, `materialize` css and js were chosen for their minimalistic and clean presentation.

-## Day One.

-Day one of this project consisted of creating the initial repository structure, configuration of the `flask` backend server as well as producing the `landing`(home), `about` and `contact` pages.

-In terms of design choices and `UX/UI`, `materialize` css and js were chosen for their minimalistic and clean presentation.